Ackleberry/rtcs/README.md

 # About:

 A run-to-completion-scheduler (RTCS) module.
 This scheduler is nonpreemptive with low overhead.
-All tasks are given some priority value.
+All tasks are given a unique priority value.
 A RTCS scheduler has the characteristic of always running high priority tasks even at the expense of completely starving lower priority tasks.

 This module is comes packaged with UNIT tests.
 The [Unity Test Framework](https://github.com/ThrowTheSwitch/Unity) is used.